Henry Oxburgh: Jacobite rebellion

 In 1714 the Hanoverian Succession took place, and George I came to the throne.
 The following year supporters of the exiled James began to plan an uprising.
 Coinciding with a rising in Scotland, Jacobites in northern England began to assemble.
 Thomas Forster was placed in command, due largely to his being a Protestant, although he had no military experience.
 Oxburgh was made a Colonel, and acted as one of Forster's closest advisors due to his own military past.

 Following the inconclusive fighting at the Battle of Preston, and surrounded by the British Army with no help of reinforcement, Oxbrugh joined with Lord Widdrington in urging Forster to surrender.
 Because of his past acquaintance with the British commanders he believed he could secure more generous terms, potentially allowing the Jacobite garrison to march out with the honours of war.
 However, considering them rebels, Wills refused to offer any terms other than immediate surrender and their throwing themselves on the mercy of the King.
 Increasingly out of other options, Forster agreed to surrender.
 Unknown to them Jacobite momentum in Scotland had been checked at the Battle of Sheriffmuir, and the rising would be crushed by the spring of the next year.

 Execution

-On 14 May 1716 Oxburgh was taken to Tyburn where he was hung, drawn and quartered.
+On 14 May 1716 Oxburgh was taken to Tyburn where he was hanged, drawn and quartered.
 At the scaffold he called upon the crowd to support the restoration of "British genius" and the "ancient constitution".
 After his execution he was buried at St Giles while his head was displayed on a spike at Temple Bar a traditional punishment for traitors.
 The severity of the punishment of Oxburgh and several others, led to a backlash in the public mood, and a more liberal approach was adopted by the authorities leading to the Indemnity Act 1717 pardoning former Jacobites.

+Oxburgh was one of several Jacobite leaders depicted in William Harrison Ainsworth's 1875 novel Preston Fight.